[ A CHIMERHA ]

 "Pri" for primal and "Morpheus" for time.
 For the thing which sat on the table before me was something primal, a fundamental step in our evolution, and yet still timeless, I dare say, "immortal."

-A being formed form the bodies of Moreau's creatures, the secrets of Faust, tissue of the Frankenstein "monster," and blood extracted from Count Dracula, himself.
+A being formed from the bodies of Moreau's creatures, the secrets of Faust, the science of Frankenstein, tissue from his "monster," the rites of Alhazred, the beating heart of a werewolf and blood extracted from Count Dracula, himself!

 Verily!
 A being to rule them all.